Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

-When there are schedulers in which the ``.step()`` method is conditioned on a metric value (for example the :class:`~torch.optim.lr_scheduler.ReduceLROnPlateau` scheduler), Lightning requires that the output from ``configure_optimizers`` should be dicts, one for each optimizer, with the keyword ``monitor`` set to metric that the scheduler should be conditioned on.
+When there are schedulers in which the ``.step()`` method is conditioned on a metric value (for example the :class:`~torch.optim.lr_scheduler.ReduceLROnPlateau` scheduler), Lightning requires that the output from :meth:`~pytorch_lightning.LightningModule.configure_optimizers` should be dicts, one for each optimizer, with the keyword ``"monitor"`` set to metric that the scheduler should be conditioned on.

 .. testcode::